“Inside every cynical person is a disappointed idealist.”

 You could approach the entrance.
 You could ask people to move this way and that.
 You could nudge a few.
 You could pack yourself in like a sardine.

 As a positivist, you’re not ignoring the crowd of people.
 You know they’re there.
 That’s reality.
 You just believe you can operate within that constraint.
 You believe you can fit.

 You can also seek to change your reality, where possible.
 You can hop on an earlier train or choose an alternate form of transportation.

 In either case, positivity will help you get where you want to go.

 What Positivity Did for Me (and What It Can Do for You)

 My life changed drastically after I let positivity take over.

-I spoke up to encourage teamwork.
-Not just in group projects, but in everything else.
+I spoke up in group projects, and in life, to encourage teamwork.
 I believed in the unique value each person could offer.
 I trusted people to do their part.

 I surrounded myself with people who believed the same.
 Those were some kick-ass teams.

 I also spoke up in my relationships.
 I expressed my needs because I knew I was worth it.
 I didn’t fear things not working out.